-For anyone earning at least $450 per month (before tax), employers are required, by law, to pay contributions directly into your super account.
+For most people earning at least $450 per month (before tax), employers are required, by law, to pay contributions directly into your super account.
 This is called the Superannuation Guarantee and is currently 9.5% on top of your base salary.

 Unfortunately, if you earn less than $450 per month from an employer, they do not have to pay you super.
 We hope this will change in the future, but in the meantime, we made contributing to your super really simple.
-Using any of our tools, you will be able to make contributions to your super account hassle-free, and best of all, they will all be tax-deductible.
+Using any of our tools, you will be able to make contributions to your super account hassle-free.
 Take action today and boost your retirement savings with FairVine's tools.